erik-adelbert/aoc/2024/README.md

 In the meantime, my solution offers *way more* than I initially hoped for.
 It includes *visualization, a reverse distance matrix, fast tracking, a KD-Tree, and parallelism*.
 It already feels like *Christmas*!

+`<EDIT>` Day 23 taught me a lesson, I believe I have missed the naïve way.

 ```C
     var shorts1, shorts2 []Shortcut
     maze := newMaze(data, start, goal)